It’s normal for young people to feel nervous when meeting new people, but there’s really no need to be.

 “How to introduce yourself” is an important skill that doesn’t come naturally to most of us.
 With some instruction and practice, it will become a part of your children’s everyday habits.

-Everyone is impressed with a young person who takes the initiative in social situations and introduces themself.
+Everyone is impressed with a young person who takes the initiative in social situations and introduces herself.

-The Recipe for a Great Introduction makes teaching your children how to introduce themselves a breeze!
+Use The Recipe for a Great Introduction and teaching your children how to introduce themselves is a breeze!

 The Recipe for a Great Introduction:

 1-Stand- Many people don’t realize that it’s good manners to stand when meeting and greeting someone.
 Standing shows respect and that you’re truly interested in the person you’re meeting and greeting.
 Be sure to stand with good posture.

 2-Eye Contact– Looking someone in the eye when you’re meeting them is important to show that you’re paying attention and you are respectful.

 3-Smile- Your smile breaks the ice and puts the person you’re meeting at ease.

 4-Introduce Yourself– Now it’s time to use some words and speak.
 Simply say: “Hello, my name is Maggie.” or “Hi, I’m John.” or “Good morning, my name is Samantha Smith.”